prashantkumar1122/Project/README.md

-in this project we are discussing about diffrent types of codes.
+In This Project we are discussing about diffrent types of codes.